rrowniak/kulfon/README.md

 Experiments with context free grammars (CFG) and attempts to create a new language.

 ## Assumptions
-- This is a transpiler, that is, the Kuflon code is compiled to pure `C` language.
+- This is a transpiler, that is, the Kuflon code is compiled to pure `C` language (C89).
 - The goal is to create a simple and very practical language.
 - The language is inspired by others like Rust, C, C++, Python, Go.